 Car insurance is not compulsory in New Zealand.
 However, whether you rent a car, borrow a friend’s or buy one cheaply, it is advisable to have some form of car insurance, so you are not faced with substantial costs if you do have an accident.

-Compare car insurance quotes in New Zealand
+Need car insurance in New Zealand?
+Compare insurers now

 - Third party fire and theft: Damage liability, as well as cover for car theft and fire damage.
 It does not include protection for collision or accident damage, so if you only have this and an uninsured driver hits you, it is up to you to cover all costs.